JeffHanru/abc_tt_frontend_demo/NOTES.md

 Answer: As I mentioned in task 2 section.
 A file pattern has been established to handle scalling up of third party embeds.
 Take adding youtube video embed as example, it can be done in following steps
   - Create a relevant component named as `YoutubeIframeMedia` in `IframeMedia` folder
-  - export the component in index.ts file
+  - Export the component in index.ts file
   - In `generateArticleItems`, based on the condition`embedMedia.viewType === "youtube"`, return the target iframe component.